scylladb/scylla-rust-driver/docs/source/speculative-execution/percentile.md

 speculative execution when the request to the current host is above a given percentile.

+This policy requires enabling crate feature `"metrics"` to be available.

 ### Example
 To use this policy in `Session`: